 “Failed to stop service WINMGMT”

-Be aware that for example BizTalk Server Administration console relies on Windows Management Instrumentation (WMI); more specifically, the BizTalk WMI Provider (BTSWMIProvider.dll).
+Be aware that for example the BizTalk Server Administration console relies on Windows Management Instrumentation (WMI); more specifically, the BizTalk WMI Provider (BTSWMIProvider.dll).

 WMI runs as a service with the display name “Windows Management Instrumentation” and the service name “winmgmt”.
 WMI runs automatically at system startup under the LocalSystem account.
 If WMI is not running, it automatically starts when the first management application or script requests connection to a WMI namespace.